youweiliang/Multi-view_Clustering/README.md

 **For the code of our Multi-view Graph Learning algorithm, please see [this repository](https://github.com/youweiliang/Multi-view_Graph_Learning).**

+All datasets used in our paper are available at [Baidu Cloud](https://pan.baidu.com/s/1bAfDcgH3NguqWM6saDTv1g) with code `pqti` and [Google Drive](https://drive.google.com/drive/folders/1UtjL0Og7ALs9AJq9XnkdrYUmr5rudCyk?usp=sharing).
+Each dataset is a mat file containing 2 variables `fea` (i.e., a MATLAB cell of features) and `gt` (i.e., ground truth label), except the file `flower17.mat` which contains a cell of distance matrices and ground truth since features are unavailable.

 ### Preparation
 * **Windows 64bit**:
 Add some helper files to MATLAB path by `addpath('MinMaxSelection')` command in MATLAB command window.